 Joyce Daze Wild Blackberry Festival is held every year on the first Saturday in August, the town of Joyce, located on the northern coast of the Washington Peninsula about 100 miles from Seattle via ferry.
 The wild black berries that grow in the area are small and sweet.
 Festivities includes a pancake breakfast, crafts fair, parade, raffle, kids activities, a salmon bake, and entertainment.

-Marysville Strawberry Festival, in mid-June is a volunteer run, scholarship and community festival, complete with a grand parade (Saturday evening on State Street) and kiddies parade, car show, carnival, vendors, beer garden.
+Marysville Strawberry Festival in mid-June is a volunteer run, scholarship and community festival, complete with a grand parade (Saturday evening on State Street) and kiddies parade, car show, carnival, vendors, beer garden.
 The weeklong festival has many activities leading up to the final weekend.

 Vashon Strawberry Festival in July includes Saturday parades, car show, food, alternative carnival, local artists, vendor booths, live music, beer garden, children’s activities and other events.